-DO NOT tow a disabled lift truck if there is a problem with the brakes, tires, or steering operation.
-DO NOT tow on ramps or steep inclines.
-DO NOT tow a lift truck if the traction or weather conditions are poor.
+DO NOT attempt to tow the lift truck if the braking or steering system cannot be operated, or if the wheels are severely damaged.
+DO NOT attempt to tow the lift truck on ramps or steep inclines.
+DO NOT attempt to tow a lift truck if the traction or weather conditions are poor.

-- 1. Always block the drive wheels of the disabled truck before beginning work around it. - 2.
-If possible, raise the carriage (forks) of the disabled truck approximately 300 mm (12 in) from the ground.
+- Block the drive wheels of the disabled truck. - 2.
+If possible, raise the carriage (forks) on the disabled truck about 300 mm (12 inches) from the ground.
 Secure the carriage with a chain. - 3.
-Find another lift truck of equal or larger size carrying a partial load to allow for optimal traction. - 4.
-Check that the counterweight mounting bolts are in place and properly tightened.
-NOTE: These bolts are made of a special high-tensile steel and are not commercially available.
-If replacement is needed, only use genuine CLARK replacement parts. - 5.
-Install a solid metal tow bar with towing couplers, approved for such purpose, to the tow pin in each truck's counterweight. - Release the parking brake on the disabled lift truck.
-The parking brake automatically applies.
+Obtain another lift truck of equal or larger size carrying a partial load for traction. - 4.
+Check that the counterweight bolts are in place and properly torqued.
+(These bolts are made of a special high-tensile steel and are not commercially available.
+Replace, when necessary, only with a genuine CLARK replacement part). - 5.
+Use an approved, solid metal tow bar with towing couplers that connect to the tow pins in the counterweight of each truck. - 6.
+Release the automatic parking brake on the disabled lift truck.
+Refer to the manual parking brake release procedure described in the following steps: